koknat/dif/README.txt

 # Installation instructions

 To install dif and run tests:
-* download dif.tar.gz from GitHub
+* download dif from GitHub  'git clone https://github.com/koknat/dif.git'
-* tar -xvf dif.tar.gz
-* cd dif/tests
+* cd dif/test
 * ./dif.t

 It should return with 'all tests passed'

 Perl versions 5.6.1 through 5.30 have been tested

-For convenience, copy it to your ~/bin directory
+For convenience, link to 'dif' from your ~/bin directory, or create an alias

 To see usage: